deepakdgupta1/SecuritiesResearchTool/MVP_PRD.md

 - Zerodha API provides sufficient historical data and rate limits
 - Yahoo Finance data quality is acceptable for backtesting
 - User has basic understanding of technical analysis and Minervini's methodology
-- User can interpret CSV outputs and ideas.log entries
+- User can interpret CSV outputs and ideas.csv entries

 ### Dependencies
 - Zerodha API access and credentials